SeafoodStudios/WebDB/README.md

 - Key Value
 - Secure With Passwords
 - Limit Of 1000 Characters Per Variable
+- 100 Requests Per Minute
+If you need more features, please email <contact@seafoodstudios.com>.
 ## How To Use REST API with Bash
 Code for getting variables:
 ```